RiyaBulia12/portfolio-microverse-project/README.md

 ### Prerequisites

 - You need to have Code Editor Installed
-- Make sure Nodejs and NPM is installed in your system for linters

 ### Setup
 1. Clone the repo in your local machine: